FusionAuth/fusionauth-site/site/_posts/2020-05-26-sharing-custom-oauth-claims-with-a-asp-netcore-app.md

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-create-group.png" alt="Creating a group in a FusionAuth application." class="img-fluid" figure=false %}

 Finally, we need to add our user to our group.
-Navigate to the "newuser2@example.com" user (or any other user you've created and associated with the "dotnetcore" application) and go to the "Groups" tab.
-Add them to the "ASP.NET Core User" group.
-Warning: if a user isn't associated with an application, being associated with a group that has a role for an application does nothing.
+Navigate to the "newuser2@example.com" user (or any other user you've created and registered for the "dotnetcore" application) and go to the "Groups" tab.
+Add the user to the "ASP.NET Core User" group. **WARNING:** if a user isn't registered for an application, being a member of a group that has a role for that application does nothing.

 {% include _image.liquid src="/assets/img/blogs/adding-more-claims-asp-net/aspnetextended-add-user-to-group.png" alt="Adding our user to a group in a FusionAuth application." class="img-fluid" figure=false %}